- 21.3–22.8 in

 Adept at soaring and diving but not as maneuverable as other hawks, Ospreys keep to open areas, flying with stiff wingbeats in a steady, rowing motion.
 Primarily solitary birds, they usually roost alone or in small winter flocks of six to ten.
 Nesting Ospreys defend only the immediate area around their nest rather than a larger territory; they vigorously chase other Ospreys that encroach on their nesting areas.
 In breeding season, males perform an aerial "sky-dance," sometimes called "fish-flight."
 With dangling legs, often clasping a fish or nesting material in his talons, the male alternates periods of hovering with slow, shallow swoops as high as 600 feet or more above the nest site.
 Sustaining this display for 10 minutes or more, he utters repeated screaming calls while gradually descending in an undulating fashion to the nest.

-Ospreys are a conservation success story and their populations are still growing, aided by pesticide bans and the construction of artificial nest sites.
+Ospreys are a conservation success story and overall their populations grew by 2.5% per year from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 500,000 with 21% spending some part of the year in the U.S., 28% in Canada, and 3% in Mexico.
+The species rates a 7 out of 20 on the Continental Concern Score.
+Osprey is not on the 2014 State of the Birds Watch List.
+The species' decline was halted by pesticide bans and the construction of artificial nest sites.
 Osprey numbers crashed in the early 1950s to 1970s, when pesticides poisoned the birds and thinned their eggshells.
 Along the coast between New York City and Boston, for example, about 90 percent of breeding pairs disappeared.
 Osprey studies provided key support for wider legal arguments against the use of persistent pesticides.
 After the 1972 U.S. DDT ban, populations rebounded, and the Osprey became a conservation success symbol.
 But Ospreys are still listed as endangered or threatened in some states—especially inland, where pesticides decimated or extirpated many populations.
 As natural nest sites have succumbed to tree removal and shoreline development, specially constructed nest platforms and other structures such as channel markers and utility poles have become vital to the Osprey’s recovery.
 Sadly, a growing cause of death for Ospreys is entanglement at the nest: the adults incorporate baling twine and other discarded lines into their nests; these can end up wrapped around a chick's feet and injure it or keep it from leaving the nest.

 - Poole, A. F., R. O. Bierregaard, and M. S. Martell.
 2002.
 Osprey (Pandion haliaetus).
 In The Birds of North America, No. 683 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.